Haoz2/Haoz2.github.io/README.md

 ##### Work in Progress

 <p style="text-align:justify; text-justify:inter-ideograph;">
-the Strategic Priority Research Program of the Chinese Academy of Science (A) "Environmental Change in the South China Sea" Special Project "Geological Stability and Engineering Safety Assessment".<br>the National Natural Science Foundation of China.
+The Strategic Priority Research Program of the Chinese Academy of Science (A) "Environmental Change in the South China Sea" Special Project "Geological Stability and Engineering Safety Assessment".<br>The National Natural Science Foundation of China.
 </p>